AlexBatrakov/tempo-13.103_ddstg/README.md

     ./configure [any desired options]
     make
     make install (optional)

+Install the environment veriable $TEMPO to the folder with Tempo software and add it to the $PATH.

+Extract files in all subfolders of "data_ddstg" folder so that Tempo has an access to the precalulated grids.

 For further documentation and details on installation and testing, see either of the following: